Usage Considerations¶

 LoadBalancer

-s. - Use Kubernetes cert-manager to manage TLS secrets for https connections.
+s. - Use Kubernetes cert-manager to manage TLS secrets for HTTPS connections.
+The steps below will help you install cert-manager and specify it in your Ingress definitions.

 Multiple Load Balancers¶